vkleer/CI_PP1_TD/README.md

 </details>

 ### Performance
-The performance of the site has been measured with Google Lighthouse.
+The performance of the website has been measured with Google Lighthouse.

 <details><summary>Screenshot of index page accessibility evaluation</summary>
-For my index page, the 'Best Practices' score of 92 can unfortunately not be increased - the Youtube videos I embedded on my site have a SameSite error, which has to be fixed on Youtube's end.
+For my index page, the 'Best Practices' score of 92 can unfortunately not be increased - the Youtube videos I embedded on my website have a SameSite error, which has to be fixed on Youtube's end.
     <img src="docs/validation/index-lighthouse.jpg">
 </details>
 <details><summary>Screenshot of 404 page accessibility evaluation</summary>